Literacy Icon

 Starfall

 Starfall has a free version of its app that has a ton of fun literacy-based things for students to do like phonics, songs, and alphabet practice.
-The paid version has more features that could be great for an iPad/computer literacy station.
+This app is truly great for your youngest learners.
+The paid version has more features that could be great for an iPad or computer literacy station.

 Book Creator